 As you explore your passions, it’s vital for you to take inspired action.

-Inspired action means you really feel good about taking the next step and you are moving ahead with conscious awareness.
+Inspired action means you feel good about taking the next step and are moving ahead with conscious awareness.

 If you are just doing things because you feel you have to, you might be addicted to being busy and not even know it, and ultimately left feeling overwhelmed.

-If you’re trying too hard to figure out your life, or taking on too many new things to find out your passions, then it’s time to go back to step one and take a break!
+If you’re trying too hard to figure out your life or taking on too many new things to discover your passions, it’s time to go back to step one and take a break!

 We are conditioned to believe that nothing can be achieved without hard work.

-It’s true that nothing will happen without taking any action.
+Nothing will indeed happen without taking any action.

-However, it’s the intention behind your action that can make things easy or difficult for you.
+However, the intention behind your action can make things easy or difficult for you.